SlinkyRand/Kinetic/README.md

 ### If Given Another 8 hours:

+- Improve input feedback at the "log set" step.
+I ran out of time, but that screen needs a "next exercise" button under the confirm set, and the rest timer needs a start button.
+In the MVP the user is directed to the current workout session prematurely.
 - Set up full state management logic for full functionality
 - Build user cloud sync via fully secured S3 buckets on AWS
 - Upgrade to **accurate 3D anatomical model** with muscle layer filtering, swivel + pinch navigation, and coded color highlights